JingQiChong/Khd1_CRAC_analysis/Khd1_SRR847751/README.md

 ## aligned_bamqc

-File containing the BamQC analysis result that shows the quality of genome alignment in the sam file format.
+File containing the BamQC analysis result that shows the quality of read alignments.

 ## aligned_bamsorted